ChrisWhealy/parse-sap-atom-feed/docs/decimals.md

 1. Since the `<Property>` element does not contain the attribute `Nullable="false"`, the decimal value might be absent; therefore it must be declared inside an `Option`.
 1. The scale of a `rust_decimal::Decimal` value is defined at the time a new value is created.
     Consequently, the field declaration refers to a generic decimal value, without any reference to scale.
-1. Since the `Scale` attribute is part of an `Edm.Decimal` type declaration, this value can nly be preserved by having a custom serializer for each of the possible scale values.
+1. Since the `Scale` attribute is part of an `Edm.Decimal` type declaration, this value can only be preserved by implementing a different serializer function for each of the possible scale values.
-    Hence the custom serializer function name contains both the number of decimal places it will use (`3dp` in this case) and whether or not the value is wrapped in an `Option`.
+    Hence the serializer function name contains both the number of decimal places it will use (`3dp` in this case) and whether the value is wrapped in an `Option`.

 ### The Custom Deserializer Can Fail and Might Even Panic!